 Other health related problems may cause hormonal imbalance, poor sperm health, or poor/abnormal immune response which may affect conception.

 Hyperthyroidism in Men

 -Abnormal enlargement of the mammary glands in males

 Hypothyroidism happens in women more often than men.

 -Decreased libido in men; creates impairment of testicular testosterone synthesis.

 -Abnormal enlargement of the mammary glands in males.

 The adrenals secrete sex steroids, androgens DHEA (the precursor to estrogen), testosterone, androstenedione, and some estrogen/progesterone.
 These supplement sex hormones secreted by the gonads (testes and ovaries).
 The adrenals are very sensitive to stress, and over time, may become sluggish, contributing to lowered function and immunity.

 Low body weight may contribute to hormonal imbalance.

 Diabetes in men has been shown to negatively impact sperm health, including damage to the DNA in sperm.
-Also contributes to hormonal imbalance.
-Studies have shown that a diabetic man who does not control his glucose levels has less of a chance of impregnating his partner and when he does the risk of miscarriage and deformities are much higher.
+It also contributes to hormonal imbalance.
+Studies have shown that a diabetic man who does not control his glucose levels has less of a chance of impregnating his partner and, when he does, the risk of miscarriage and deformities are much higher.